Danny Mullen: Partick Thistle

 On 21 July 2022, Mullen signed a one-year deal with Scottish Championship side Partick Thistle.
 He scored on his debut for the Jags in a Scottish League Cup group stage win over Montrose.
 Mullen would leave Thistle at the end of season following the expiration of his contract.

 Derry City

 On 6 July 2023, Mullen signed for League of Ireland Premier Division side Derry City.
 He made his debut the following day as a substitute in a home win over Sligo Rovers.
 On 25 August, Mullen scored his first goal for the Candystripes in a league game away to Bohemians.
 On 9 October 2024, Mullen signed a one-year extension with Derry, keeping him at Brandywell until the end of 2025.
 On 12 November 2025, it was announced that Mullen would be leaving the club at the end of his contract, after scoring 21 goals in 85 appearances in all competitions during his 2 and a half years with Derry.

+Dundalk

+On 2 January 2026, Mullen signed for newly promoted League of Ireland Premier Division club Dundalk.